thefactremains/terraform-quickstart/README.md

 resource.
 This resource would normally be used to inject secrets into cloud instances via `cloudinit`.
 We encourage you to use the HashiCorp [Terraform Cloud](https://app.terraform.io/) to keep your Terraform state safe.

+Repeat the steps from "Hello World" with `many2many.tf`

 ```hcl
 variable "letters" {